What is Obsessive Compulsive Disorder?

 How is Obsessive Compulsive Disorder treated?

-Depending upon how severe the OCD is, you could consider trying to do Behavior Therapy on your own.
+Depending upon how severe the OCD is, you could consider trying to do ERP on your own.
 There are a number of excellent self-help books available and some of the ones I recommend are listed on my recommended books page.
-If you decide to seek Behavior Therapy it will be important to find someone who is trained to do ERP.
-The Obsessive Compulsive Foundation (www.ocfoundation.org) provides a service you can use to locate a therapist in your area.
-Be aware that there somewhat of a national shortage of properly trained therapists who treat OCD (especially OCD in children) and so you may have difficulty finding someone.
+If you decide to seek CBT/ERP therapy it will be important to find someone who is trained to do ERP.
+The International Obsessive Compulsive Disorder Foundation (www.iocdfoundation.org) provides a service you can use to locate a therapist in your area.
+Be aware that there is somewhat of a national shortage of properly trained therapists who treat OCD (especially OCD in children) and so you may have difficulty finding someone.
+I recently wrote a short e-book on the topic of finding a therapist to treat anxiety disorders (provide link) which might be helpful.

 Medication is the other validated treatment for OCD.
-The practice guidelines for treating OCD suggest that Behavior Therapy/ERP be tried first and if that is not successful, then try adding medication.
+The practice guidelines for treating OCD suggest that CBT/ERP be tried first and if that is not successful, then try adding medication.
 Research outcome studies have shown that two-thirds of people benefit considerably from ERP alone without medication.